• Home

 Charging System

-The exterior lights were noticeably dim, the volt gauge appeared faulty, and the interior courtesy lights were inoperable.
-The seller disclosed a parasitic draw that could deplete the battery within a few days.
-After investigation, the root cause was traced to a blown Accessories (ACC) fuse.
-Further troubleshooting revealed the cigarette lighter as the source of both the fuse failure and the parasitic draw.
+The exterior lights were noticeably dim, the volt gauge appeared faulty, and the interior courtesy lights were inoperative.
+The seller disclosed a parasitic battery draw that could deplete the battery within a few days.
+Upon investigation, the cause was traced to a blown Accessories (ACC) fuse.
+Further troubleshooting identified the cigarette lighter as the source of both the fuse failure and the parasitic draw.

 Ignition System